-A period in Constitutional History of England.
-Government of Great Britain.
+A period in Constitutional History of England. Α. Government of Great Britain.

 The British Commonwealth of Nations.
-Government and Constitution of Canada.

-B. International Organization.
-International Law.

-- Ancient Political Theory.
+- Government and Constitution of Canada. - International Organization.
+International Law. Β. - Ancient Political Theory.
 Modern Political Theory.
-Representative Government. - A paper on a topic related to one of the fields chosen troin the above examination, or a fourth field chosen in consultation with the Department.
+C. Representative Government. - D. A paper on a topic related to one of the fields chosen from the above examination, or a fourth field chosen in consultation with the Department.